-In connection with court proceedings, courts sometimes need to serve documents, such as summonses and invitations to appear in court, on persons residing or companies located in another country.
-When the service of documents takes place in a foreign country, the courts are in need of legal assistance of the judicial authorities of the foreign country in question.
-Sometimes documents need to be served abroad also when the matter is not pending at a court (for example in case of a will to be served).
+In connection with judicial proceedings, courts sometimes need to serve documents, such as summonses and invitations to appear in court, on persons residing or companies located in another country.
+When the service of documents takes place in a foreign country, the courts need legal assistance of the judicial authorities of the foreign country in question.
+Sometimes, documents need to be served abroad when the matter is not yet pending at a court (in the case a will to be served, for example).
 As a rule, a court is the body responsible for transmitting documents from Finland to a foreign country.

 Requests for service of documents abroad

-As a rule, courts are responsible for transmitting judicial documents such as summonses from Finland to a foreign country.
+As a rule, courts are responsible for transmitting judicial documents, such as summonses and invitations to appear in court, from Finland to a foreign country.
 Service of documents is effected in compliance with EU law or an international treaty depending on whether the recipient of the documents resides in another Nordic country, another EU Member State, a Contracting State to the Hague Service Convention, or some other country.

-The applicable EU legislation or international treaty determines what kind of procedure is to be followed in the service of documents.
+The applicable EU law or international treaty determines what kind of procedure is to be followed in the service of documents.

 The alternative procedures are:

-Detailed provisions governing the service of documents must always be checked in the applicable EU legislation or international treaty.
-In the absence of any applicable EU legal act or international treaty, documents are transmitted from the court to the receiving country through the Ministry for Foreign Affairs.
+Detailed provisions governing the service of documents must always be checked in the applicable EU law or international treaty.
+In the absence of an applicable EU legal act or international treaty, documents are transmitted from the court to the receiving country through the Ministry for Foreign Affairs.

-The responsibility for the service of wills and other extrajudicial documents abroad has been transferred from the Regional State Administrative Agencies to the district courts.
-A request for service of such documents may be made to any district court.
+The responsibility for the service of wills and other extrajudicial documents abroad has been transferred from the regional state administrative agencies to the district courts.
+A request for the service of such documents may be made to any district court.

 Some countries charge a fee for the service of documents.